-What Is Post-Acute Withdrawal Syndrome?
+What Is Post-Acute Withdrawal Syndrome or PAWS?

-PAWS is also known by several similar terms, including post-withdrawal, protracted withdrawal, prolonged withdrawal syndrome, and protracted abstinence.
+Post-acute withdrawal syndrome is a collection of symptoms experienced by some individuals struggling with alcohol and drug addiction after a prolonged period of withdrawal.1 The syndrome is also known by several similar terms, including PAWS, post-withdrawal, protracted withdrawal, prolonged withdrawal syndrome, and protracted abstinence.

-PAWS is separate and distinct from the acute phase of withdrawal, which typically occurs in the first two weeks after drug cessation.
+Post-acute withdrawal syndrome is separate and distinct from the acute phase of withdrawal, which typically occurs in the first two weeks after drug cessation.

 - Autonomic nervous system hyperactivity (sweating, nausea, rapid heart rate).